Last Updated on January 13, 2022 by Oddmund Groette

 - SPY sets low or high in the last hour – a daytrading strategy

-- Return in the first hour, middle of the day and the last hour
+- Return in the first hour, middle of the day, and the last hour

 This is a strategy I have traded live over the last year (just a few trades).
-I have tested with different thresholds, but it seems like the more SPY is up from the open (it works better from the open than from yesterdays close), the more likely to rally the last hour.
+I have tested with different thresholds, but it seems like the more SPY is up from the open (it works better from the open than from yesterday’s close), the more likely to rally the last hour.

-If I measure from yesteday’s close to the last hour, I don’t get such remarkable results.
+If I measure from yesterday’s close to the last hour, I don’t get such remarkable results.
 I’m not sure why.
-Does anyone have any suggestions?
+Does anyone of the readers have any suggestions?

 However, measuring from close until the last hour my results are a bit disappointing.
 Using from the open I get tradeable results using a threshold of about 1.5%, but 1.75% seems better (the more movement the better).
 Here is the equity curve for 1.75% (15 fills, 8 winners):

 - Short covering, or

 There are a lot of traders who fade SPY.
 If SPY just continues higher, a lot of them might want to take a stop-loss by covering and thus needs to buy (and they may take profits on big down days and buy during the last hour).

 The other reason is the growth in leveraged ETF’s.
 A lot of the leveraged ETF’s needs to rebalance every day and this pushes more fuel to the fire.